Get the guidelines for street plowing, sidewalk shoveling, and parking this winter

 Which Streets Are Plowed FirstSee a snow plow priority map at www.coralville.org/snow.
 Crews cannot accommodate individual requests to change the priority of street plowing.
 The Streets Department plows and treats public streets in the following order (exceptions may be made for emergencies):

 The State is responsible for snow removal on Highway 6, and Coral Ridge Avenue from Commerce Drive to Highway 6.
 There are a few private streets for which the City is not responsible for snow removal.

-For questions or concerns about plowing your street, report it online or call 319.248.1740 and provide the address of the property.
+For questions or concerns about plowing your street, report it online (use the category Snow Removal - Streets) or call 319.248.1740 and provide the address of the property.